 Carpobrotus acinaciformis (L.) L. Bolus

 Carpobrotus acinaciformis is a fast-growing succulent that forms a dense mat of trailing stems with yellowish to grass-green leaves, often red-tinged at the edges.
 The stems grow up to 3.2 feet (2 m) long.
-The leaves are in opposite pairs.
-They are triangular in cross-section, up to 5.2 inches (13 cm) long and up to 0.7 inch (1.8 cm) thick.
-The flowers are solitary, brilliant pink-violet to dark magenta, daisy-like with many stamens surrounding a starfish-like stigma, up to 6 inches (15 cm) in diameter and appear at the end of a short stalk mainly in spring and summer.
-The edible fruits are fragrant when ripe, yellow and up to 1.4 inches (3.5 cm) in diameter.
+Leaves are arranged in opposite pairs.
+They are triangular in cross-section, up to 5.2 inches (13 cm) long, and up to 0.7 inches (1.8 cm) thick.
+Solitary flowers are brilliant pink-violet to dark magenta, daisy-like with many stamens surrounding a starfish-like stigma.
+Thery are up to 6 inches (15 cm) in diameter, and appear at the end of a short stalk mainly in spring and summer.
+The edible fruits are yellow, up to 1.4 inches (3.5 cm) in diameter, and fragrant when ripe.